salujajaskeerat/ELP305-TribeD-documentation/index.md

 | Material              | Aluminium      |
 | Maximum load capacity | 150 kg         |

-We chose aluminium for the pole because it has low density and high tensile strength.
-Aluminium forms a protective oxide layer which makes the poles highly corrosion resistant and prolongs their life.
-The lower weight is not just beneficial during installation, it also offers advantages during shipping and storage that all help to keep the cost down.<br/>
+We chose aluminium for the pole because it has a low density and high tensile strength.
+Aluminium forms a protective oxide layer, making the poles highly corrosion resistant and prolonging their life.
+The lower weight is not just beneficial during installation; it also offers advantages during shipping and storage that all help to keep the cost down.<br/>

 Guy wires provide extra stability during extreme weather conditions.